“Today I lead the school. Tomorrow my students will lead the world.” – a Principal

 Researchers have investigated principal turnover and found the characteristic most strongly associated with job stability is experience, including those who have had internships and/or mentors in administration.
 Actively recruiting these candidates can set you up for success – and you’ll have even more success if you can pair a teacher looking to become a school administrator with a principal mentor.

 Districts generally have a selection process that begins with screening for basic qualifications and moves on to interviews with multiple stakeholders.
-More often than not, the process does not follow common selection criteria, hold to a structured interview approach, and lacks specific rubrics to assess the criteria.
+More often than not, the process does not follow common selection criteria, holds to a structured interview approach, and lacks specific rubrics to assess the criteria.

 HR teams should create a “principal profile” identifying the values, talents, and skills they are seeking in a candidate.
 This profile can then be used to devise a set of structured interview questions to find the candidates that possess these qualities.
 Once this has been set up, implement screening with connect video interviews.
 You’ll be able to virtually interview your principal candidates without the expense of transportation fees.
 When you find a few top contenders, invite them to tour the school and meet department heads so you can get an idea of how they’ll fit in.